-The Scottish Government booklet “What to do after a death in Scotland” is available on the Scottish Government website, gives practical advice for bereaved people and is widely available in registration offices.
+The Scottish Government booklet “What to do after a death in Scotland”, gives practical advice for bereaved people and is widely available in registration offices.
 You can also get a copy by telephoning 0131 244 2193.

 What if the death occurs abroad?